coin-or/GAMSlinks/README.md

  2. make
  3. make install

-This should setup the Makefiles, compile all COIN-OR packages and install binaries for the COIN-OR/GAMSlinks in the subdirectory bin.
+This should setup the Makefiles, compile all COIN-OR packages and install libraries for the COIN-OR/GAMSlinks in the subdirectory `lib` (`bin` on Windows).

 If a GAMS system is found in the search path, it will automatically be found by the GAMSlinks configure script.
-Alternatively you can provide a path with the `--with-gams` option of configure.
+Alternatively one has to provide a path with the `--with-gams` option of configure.

-The configure call also supports the VPATH feature, so you can compile the code in a different place than the one where the source code is located.
+The configure call also supports the VPATH feature, so one can compile the code in a different place than the one where the source code is located.

-The call to "make install" will also make the GAMS system is aware of the build solver interfaces.
+The call to "make install" will also make the GAMS system aware of the solver interfaces that have been build.g

-To use a solver under GAMS, use `SOLVER=MY<SolverName>`, e.g., use `SOLVER=MYCBC` to call your build of the GAMS/Cbc link.
-The prefix "`MY`" has been added to distinguish the solvers from those that are already included in the GAMS distribution.

 ## Usage / Documentation

-After installing the COIN-OR solvers in your GAMS system, you can use the COIN-OR solvers as every other GAMS solver.
+After installation of the solvers in the GAMS system, they can be used in GAMS via the option `SOLVER=MY<SolverName>`, e.g., use `SOLVER=MYCBC` to call the installed GAMS/CBC link.
-For example, to use Ipopt as an NLP solver, you can use the following statement (before the solve statement) inside your GAMS program to specify using Ipopt:
+Alternatively, an option statement can be added to the GAMS code (before the solve statement), e.g., to use Ipopt as an NLP solver, use
 ```
   Option NLP = MyIpopt;
 ```
-Another way is to give the argument `NLP=MyIpopt` to your gams call.
+The prefix "`MY`" has been added to distinguish the solvers from those that are already included in the GAMS distribution.
+However, the prefix may prevent that a Ctrl+C signal will be processed correctly.
+If that is the case, rename the solver to remove the "`MY`" prefix.

 For more information we refer to the [GAMS documentation](http://www.gams.com/latest/docs).